Yandex Cloud

 • Activate the transfer

-• Test the replication process
+• Test replication

 • Delete the resources you created

-You can track data changes in a Managed Service for PostgreSQL source cluster and send them to a Data Streams target cluster using Change Data Capture (CDC).
+You can track data changes in a Managed Service for PostgreSQL source cluster and send them to a Data Streams target cluster using change data capture (CDC).

 To set up CDC using Data Transfer: